ATTORNEY AND FOUNDER

 Following graduation from law school, Joel joined a business law firm in downtown Bellevue, Washington.
 There, he was exposed to a wide variety of practice areas, but primarily focused on legal issues affecting small- and medium-sized businesses, as well as investors in and owners of closely held corporations (S-Corporations).

 Over the years, Joel has served in a variety of community and leadership-oriented positions.
 He served as student body president of his high school.
-As an undergraduate at the University of Washington, he chaired a 30,000 member plus registered student organization that focused on increased federal and state funding for higher education, was active in student government, helped re-found and served as vice-president of a social fraternity, and worked on multiple statewide ballot measure campaigns in support of education.
+As an undergraduate at the University of Washington, he chaired a 30,000 member plus registered student organization that focused on increased federal and state funding for higher education, was active in student government, helped re-found and served as vice-president of his social fraternity, and worked on multiple statewide ballot measure campaigns in support of education.